notthatnathan/jquery-elementquery/README.md

 This is different from media queries in that it targets the size of a specific element, regardless of whether the window size has changed.

 ## Usage
-After installing and loading (see below), two main features are made available, element queries (for CSS styling) and element resizing listening (for JS applications).

 #### Basic
 ```